Meredith Whittaker: Federal Trade Commission

-In November 2021, Lina Khan confirmed Whittaker joined the United States Federal Trade Commission as a Senior Advisor on Artificial Intelligence to the Chair.
-Once announced as Signal's President, at the beginning of September 2022, she revealed the ending of her term at the FTC.
+In November 2021, Lina Khan confirmed Whittaker joined the United States Federal Trade Commission as a senior advisor on artificial intelligence to the chair.
+Once announced as Signal's president, at the beginning of September 2022, she reported the ending of her term at the FTC.

 Signal

-On September 6 2022, Whittaker announced that she would be starting on September 12 in the role of Signal’s President, "a new position created in collaboration with Signal’s leadership".
+On September 6, 2022, Whittaker announced that she would be starting as Signal's president on September 12.
+Signal described the role as "a new position created in collaboration with Signal’s leadership".